 That is what a higher education in the arts and humanities ought to be about.
 Or any “higher” “education” at a “university.”

 Maybe I don’t worry as much as I think I do.
 (Maybe I should worry more.
 No-one can worry emough right now: but what can we do?)
 Here are

-two UPDATED three examples that might provide succour for fellow worriers.
+two UPDATED some examples that might provide succour for fellow worriers.